-The political parties concur in the expression of suffrage.
+The political parties and/or groups of political parties concur in the expression of suffrage.

-They form and exercise their activities freely within respect for the Constitution, [and] for the principles of national sovereignty and of democracy.
+They form and exercise their activities freely within respect for the Constitution, and for the principles of national sovereignty and of democracy.

 It is forbidden to them to identify themselves to a race, to an ethnicity, to a sex, to a religion, to a sect, to a language or to a region.